songssssss/GCP_PDE_prep/questions/pg2.md

 Cloud Bigtable is a wide-column NoSQL database used for high-volume databases that require low millisecond (ms) latency.
 Cloud Bigtable is used for IoT, time-series, finance, and similar applications.

 From <https://www.passnexam.com/google/professional-data-engineer/3>

+Question 23

+You are responsible for writing your company's ETL pipelines to run on an Apache Hadoop cluster.
+The pipeline will require some checkpointing and splitting pipelines.
+Which method should you use to write the pipelines?
+PigLatin using Pig
+HiveQL using Hive
+Java using MapReduce
+Python using MapReduce